zebrunner/carina/docs/advanced/mobile.md

 ### How to find locators for iOS application
-To obtain the locators of web elements from an iOS app, different programs are used, such as GUI Appium itself and a convenient [Macaca App Inspector](https://macacajs.github.io/app-inspector/).
+To obtain the locators of elements from an iOS app different programs are used such as Appium itself or convenient [Macaca App Inspector](https://macacajs.github.io/app-inspector/).
-To speed up the work, @Predicate is used.
-Complicate "xpaths" can't be used with predicates.
+To speed up element detection @Predicate annotation can be used used.
+Complicate "xpath" can't be used with predicates.
 Example:
 ```
 @FindBy(xpath = "name = 'DONE'")